What to Do When Your Child is Being Bullied

 What should you do if you suspect or know that your child is being bullied?

-- Talk to your child: Ask your child directly how others treat him.
+- Talk to your child: Ask your child directly how others treat them.
 Often children who are being bullied will be ashamed or embarrassed to bring it up themselves.

-- Support and reassure: Reassure your child that talking to someone was the right thing to do and that you will help him.
+- Support and reassure: Reassure your child that talking to someone was the right thing to do and that you will help them.

 - Increase social interactions: Encourage your child to meet new friends and to participate in activities outside the school.
 Friendships in different settings can minimize the effects of bullying.

-- Empathize: Encourage your child to talk about his feelings.
+- Empathize: Encourage your child to talk about their feelings.
 Talk often and openly.
 Share any bullying experiences you may have had.
 Reassure your child that you understand and want to help.

 - Avoid teaching aggression: Do not tell or teach your child to fight back.
-Help him learn to talk a problem out and develop the skills to resolve conflicts non-violently.
+Help them learn to talk a problem out and develop the skills to resolve conflicts non-violently.

 - Be a good role model: Consistently behave in the way you would like your child to behave, both with your children and with other people.
 Demonstrate tolerance and acceptance.